 - What about management-level oversight?

-The point here: how is climate being prioritized?
-What is leadership doing concretely to drive reductions?
+The point here: how is climate being prioritised and what are the processes in place to effectively manage this?
+What is leadership doing concretely to incorporate climate into business strategy, and how is management reporting performance back to leadership?
 Where does climate sit in your org chart?
 Who owns it?
 How empowered are they?

 - Does your disclosure describe your climate-related risks?